 - Political service

 Leaves of absence may be granted for a minimum of one term and up to one year.
-Such requested leaves must be approved by the student’s home graduate program.
+Maternity leaves may be granted for up to 18 months.
+All requested leaves must be approved by the student’s home graduate program.
 Proper documentation must be supplied when applicable (e.g., medical leaves).

 Any requests for renewal beyond a year must be approved by the Faculty of Graduate Studies.
 The total length of leave time with renewal must not exceed two (2) years for master’s, graduate certificates and graduate diploma’s students and three (3) years for doctoral students.
 During a leave of absence, a student is not expected to work on their graduate program.
 The time on leave will not count as time in program, i.e., a doctoral student who completes two years and then takes a one year leave of absence, will still have four years to complete degree requirements.